 What is a Library?

-As Library has a narrow scope, the APIs are also smaller and ultimately the project require fewer dependencies to get the things done.
+As Library has a narrow scope, the APIs are also smaller and ultimately the project requires fewer dependencies to get things done.
 Suppose, Util library of Java has a reverse() method to reverse any string.
-Now, you don’t have to declare variables and run loop to reverse a string, you can call sb.reverse() and that’s it.
+Now, you don’t have to declare variables and run a loop to reverse a string, you can call sb.reverse() and that’s it.

 Here, String str = “RandomText” and StringBuilder sb = new StringBuilder(str).
 Other examples include image manipulation, string utilities, regular expression, etc.